-Fit and happy is the goal; not fit and miserable.
-It’s what you do between your exercise sessions that counts/matters most.
-The hard part is that eating well (consistently) involves doing it a few times per day, while doing exercise a few times a week.
+The goal isn’t to be fit and miserable, but to be fit and happy.
+What matters is what we do between our workout sessions.
+The hard part of eating well is about doing it a few times per day, while doing exercise a few times a week.
 The challenge is to make them both sustainable.

 Health experts estimate that actual fitness results comes from 70-80% diet and 20-30% exercise.
 Exercise alone is not enough.
 No amount of exercise can compensate for a poor diet.
 Just because you’re doing regular exercise doesn’t give you the right to eat however you like/want.
 You have to eat right to get the results you want.
 Similarly, you could have the best diet in the world, but you won’t get the same results unless you exercise.
 Eating right always comes first and is more important than doing exercise, but you need both.

 I talked about how we should make time for exercise as one of the first things to do when planning your week.
 We might think (or say) we don’t have enough time for exercise in our “busy” lives, but the thing is we don’t have time not to.
 We can all make daily time for at least 30 minutes of exercise 5-6 days a week.
 That time duration is hardly significant.
 If we don’t have 30 minutes for our bodies every day, then we really ought to rethink our “true priorities” in life.